 ”Knowing the exact depth can save millions of dollars on maintenance.
 Inspection of breakwaters using our multibeam technology is also an essential part of the surveys,” says van Woerkom.

-Teledyne Marine is a group of leading-edge subsea technology companies that are part of Teledyne Technologies Incorporated.
-Their Products can be found in Ports for dredge maintenance and surveys, on rivers to measure water flow and discharge and hydrographic surveys.
+Teledyne Marine is a group of leading-edge subsea technology companies within Teledyne Technologies Incorporated.
+Their products support port operations for dredge maintenance and surveys, enable river applications for measuring water flow and discharge, and facilitate hydrographic surveying.

 Total cost / budget control